Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Persists year-round, making temperatures feel warmer.

-Keep an eye on local weather forecasts, especially in summer.
+Keep an eye on local weather forecasts, notably in the summer months.

 Attention to hydration during high humidity periods.